 Click the Account URL, then sign into your open catalog account.
 You will enter the Snowflake Open Catalog console.

 If you need the Account URL of your Snowflake Open Catalog Account in the future, navigate to Admin → Accounts → … → Manage URLs of your Snowflake Account.
+This page is available in your Snowflake AI Data Cloud Account.
+The Locator column, in combination with the Region, can be used to construct the Account Locator URL.
+The Account Locator URL will be needed when configuring the StreamNative BYOC Ursa cluster.

 Choose bucket location and grant access to StreamNative Cloud.
 You have two choices to setup a storage bucket.